firebxll/Skystats/README.md

 # SkyStats

-> A discord.js bot written for [Skyblock Maniacs](https://discord.gg/maniacs) to get key metrics of a player in Hypixel Skyblock.
+> A discord.js bot written for [Skyblock Maniacs - Guilds](https://discord.gg/A9Rjun5bv8) to get key metrics of a player in Hypixel Skyblock.

 ### Table of Content